droberson/syscallslol/README.md

 differ, someone probably hooked a syscall.
 If this happens, replace it with our "known good" pointers.

-## Description

-This project is a Linux Kernel Module (LKM) Rootkit for educational purposes.
-For a complete introduction, see the talk presented at Toorcamp 2018 or Thotcon 2019.
-This rootkit is deliberately simplified to teach the basics of rootkit development.
-It demonstrates the following subversive techniques:

- * Starts a kernel thread which executes a userland process as root periodically
- * Dynamically finds the runtime address of the syscall table using kallsyms
- * Demonstrates writing to read-only pages of memory using CR0 and PTE methods
- * Hijacks the execve system call
- * Hides from procfs and sysfs and lsmod

 ## Presentation

-This is the code associated with the presentation from the *Toorcamp 2018* and *Thotcon 2019*.
+This is _based off of _the code associated with the presentation from the *Toorcamp 2018* and *Thotcon 2019*.

  * [Thotcon 2019 Slides](https://github.com/rootfoo/pub/blob/master/Developing%20a%20Linux%20Rootkit%20-%20Thotcon%20-%202019-05-03.pdf)